Siddhantpatra22/Diabetes-prediction-using-KNN/README.md

 The data set we will be using is the PIMA Indian Diabetes data set.
 The PIMA Indians are a tribe in Arizona and more about their history can be found here https://en.wikipedia.org/wiki/Pima_people

-The data set consist of females over the age of 21.
-There are a total of 9 features including outcome, which is what we will be trying to predict
+The data set consist of females over the age of 21..
+There are a total of 9 features including outcome  which is what we will be trying to predict

 1. Number of times pregnant
 2. Plasma glucose concentration a 2 hours in an oral glucose tolerance testtt